-I’m Syama Meagher, CEO of Scaling Retail.
-All of you startups out there, I’m sure you’re figuring out, “How do I get this off the ground?”
-But more importantly, “How do I create a business that is going to be able to scale up?”
-Certainly, doing everything yourself seems a little bit frustrating and daunting, but it is part of a strategy that will allow you to effectively manage and hire more people.
-So things like logistics, cash flow, all those nitty-gritty things that, maybe, aren’t on the sexy side of running a business are actually going to be so important as we start to grow.
-So let’s unpack this a little bit.
+The two things startups need to ask themselves are “How do I get this off the ground?” and “How do I create a business that is going to be able to scale up?”
+Doing everything yourself can seem daunting and frustrating, but it’s part of a strategy that will allow you to effectively manage and hire more people.
+Things like logistics and cash flow are actually going to be very important as you start to grow.

-Number one, understand cash flow and money.
-Money is critical.
-Without a firm understanding of cash flow and understanding finances, what you might end up finding are that money is going to come and go.
-Money can be funny, especially in retail.
-Without understanding your cash flow, structuring your business model and your structure of the payment terms, you might find yourself in a pickle a few times a year and unable to cover costs.
-Now, a brand that can scale is a brand that can stick around.
+The first step is to understand cash flow and money.
+Without a firm understanding of cash flow and finances, your money may start coming and going in ways you don’t understand.
+Without knowing your cash flow, structuring your business model, and your structure of the payment terms, you risk finding yourself in dire straits and unable to cover costs.
+A brand that can scale is a brand with longevity.
 You simply can’t open your doors and expect to grow.
 You’ve got to put in the hard work.
-Part of that is really managing your effective cash flow budgets and starting to get a grip on what’s coming in, what’s going out, and how much you really need to be running your business on a day-to-day basis, and how much you need to actually inject, in order to be able to grow, so doing future planning as well as day-to-day planning.
+This means managing your effective cash flow budgets and getting a grip on what’s coming in, what’s going out, and how much you need to run your business on a day-to-day basis, including how much you need to actually inject to be able to grow.

-Now, lastly, and certainly more importantly, keep in mind that all of the hard work that you’re doing managing all the different areas of your business are actually critical in order to be able to hire the right people.
-It can be easy to open doors and say, “I’m just going to hire a sales person to do the hard work for me.”
-But you actually miss out on a lot of valuable information, such as how are retailers responding to my products?
-How are consumers responding?
-You also miss out on valuable things, like how do I negotiate?
-What does it mean to be persistent?
-And what are the right goals and expectations to have for someone in that particular role or field?
+Also, keep in mind that all of the hard work you’re doing managing the different areas of your business is critical to hire the right people.
+It can be easy to open doors and say, “I’m just going to hire a salesperson to do the hard work for me.”
+However, you’d actually miss out on valuable information, such as how retailers and consumers are responding to your products.
+You would also miss out on learning valuable skills and traits- such as negotiation, persistence and what the expectations are for your role.

-So this handed-being-handed-to-you model simply is not going to cut it as you choose to scale your business.
-You’ll be hiring more people, your business will grow beyond you and it’s very important that we understand exactly what those roles and responsibilities are, and what that really means for you, the CEO of your company.
+The handed-being-handed-to-you model is not going to cut it when you choose to scale your business.
+You’ll be hiring more people and your business will grow beyond you.
+It’s very important you understand exactly what those roles and responsibilities are and how they relate to you, the CEO of your company.